robinboncoeur/mygitblender/README.md

 For Dawn: __http://www.tightbytes.com/Blender/dev/4_DawnLashes.png__

-Simply download them to your images folder: they will not over-write anything.
-The 'Make Shaders' button should now be enabled.
-Click it to run the script.
+Simply download them to your images folder.

 # Caveat
 -- This script has currently been tested in Linux (Mint Cinnamon 18), on a Macbook Pro running MacOS Sierra and on Windows 7 Professional.
 The script loads and runs successfully on all these OSes.